 what do I need to know about someone's epilepsy?

-- What types of seizures do they have, and what happens?
+- What type of seizures do they have, and what happens?
 For example a focal impaired awareness seizure (previously complex focal seizure) or absence seizure.

 - How long do their seizures normally last?
 Epileptic seizures usually stop by themselves.
-Although the length of seizures is different from person to person a seizure usually lasts the same length of time for each person.
+Although the length of seizures is different for each person a seizure usually lasts the same length of time for each person.